Malaysiakini: Police raid

+Publishing fake news as April's fool joke

+On 1 April 2005, Malaysiakini published a fake news report alleging four unnamed senior government officials were being charged with corruption.
+The report was revealed to be an April Fool's joke, albeit published to spotlight official corruption, a problem still rife in Malaysia.
+This resulted in with some readers expressing their disappointment at the editorial and the government ordering a probe on the news organisation.

+Print permit rejection

 Malaysiakini applied in 2010 for a license to circulate its content in print as a newspaper, which was rejected by the Home Ministry.
 It successfully appealed in the High Court and the High Court judged that Malaysiakini was to be issued a publication permit.
 The Home Ministry appealed the High Court decision in the Court of Appeal.
 The appeal was dismissed.
 Legally victorious, the newspaper requested the Home Ministry again for a permit.
 However, the application was rejected again.

+Funding source

+In September 2012, Malaysiakini admitted to receiving grants from National Endowment for Democracy (NED) and other organisations.
+Premesh Chandran, the CEO of Malaysiakini said that Malaysiakini is "transparent about such partnerships" and that the foreign grants "form a small part of Malaysiakini budget".
+He also said that Malaysiakini is 70% owned by its co-founders and staff.
+He claimed that despite receiving grants from international donors, the editorial independence was not compromised.
+Other than Malaysiakini, other organisations and human right groups in Malaysia such as SUARAM also reportedly having received funding from the NED.